groovycode-xyz/taschengeld/requirements/onboarding_guide.md

 It lays out the ground rules for the project.

-Introduction:
-The PRD (Product Requirements Document) is the starting point for the project.
-It is a document that outlines the requirements for the project.
-You can find it in the /requirements/ directory.
+**Introduction:**

+Read the following documents:
+/README.md
+/ARCHITECTURE.md
+/PROJECT_STATUS.md - pay special attention to the **Upcoming Tasks** and **Known Issues** sections.
+/requirements/\_planDB.md
+/directory_tree.txt
+/CHANGELOG.md
+/requirements/codingPrinciples.md
+/requirements/PRD.md
+/requirements/frontend_instructions.md
+/requirements/overview2.jpg
+/requirements/TG-Wireframe-1.jpg

+**Project Roles and Responsibilities:**

-The Product Owner and Project Manager is a real live human being.
+The **Product Owner** and **Project Manager** is a real live human being.
 He is not an experienced coder, but is responsible for the direction and success of the project.
 You are reporting to him.

-The development team is made up of AI Coders, like yourself.

-Therefore it is critical that you follow the rules.
+The development team is made up of **AI Coders** who are responsible for the development of the project.
+You are one of them.Therefore it is critical that you follow the rules.

-Rules:
+**Rules:**

+**Please only go one step at a time.
+Do not edit more than one file without asking for me to check your work.
+Provide a way for me to check your work.
+I will check your work before you go to the next step.**

+**If you need my assistance to take action such as input commands to the terminal, or test changes within the application, please give me only one command at a time, waiting for me to share the results of the command.
+I will type it in and let you know the results.
+Do not give me more than one command at a time.**

 1. Have fun!